Gusbtc/Cofre-assembly/README.md

-# 🔐 Password Comparator in Assembly / Comparador de Senha em Assembly
+# 🔐 Password Comparator in Assembly

 This project contains Assembly implementations that check whether an argument passed to the program matches a predefined key.
 It demonstrates string manipulation, flow control, and system calls in pure Assembly, with support for **x86 (32-bit)** and **x86_64 (64-bit)**.